 AmeriCorps for me, and I think for many people, is a very challenging but worthwhile experience and the effect of that year ripples through many areas of my life in invaluable ways.

-If you’ve served in AmeriCorps, do you have any pros or cons to add?
+And if you’ve served in AmeriCorps, do you have any pros or cons to add?
 Did you have an answer to the question “is AmeriCorps worth it?” right away or did you find your answer through service?